jzucker2/JSZVCR/README.md

 ## JSZVCRTestCase Defaults

 These are set automatically.
 Feel free to override with appropriate values but it is not necessary if these will suffice.
 It is possible these defaults will change until version 1.0 lands.
+A note about recording and playback, they are only valid during test run, not during set up and tear down.

 ```objective-c
 - (BOOL)isRecording {